CHAPTER Saf-C 6100 SAFE BOATER EDUCATION

 Saf-C 6101.01 Applicability.

-(a) Pursuant to RSA 270-D:10, I, no person shall operate a motorized vessel with any type of power motor in excess of 25 horsepower on the public waters of this state without first obtaining a certificate of boating safety education in accordance with these rules:
+(a) Pursuant to RSA 270-D:10, I, no person shall operate a motorized vessel with any type of power motor in excess of 25 horsepower on the public waters of this state without first obtaining a certificate of boating safety education in accordance with these rules.

 (b) Pursuant to RSA 270-D:12, these rules shall not apply to a person who is licensed by the state of New Hampshire or the United States Coast Guard to operate a commercial vessel.

-(3) United States Power Squadron.
+(3) A certificate from the United States Power Squadron; or

-Source. #7650, eff 2-20-02; amd by #7727, INTERIM, eff 7-20-02, EXPIRED: 1-16-03; amd by #7975, eff 10-20-03; ss by #9472, eff 5-18-09
+Source. #7650, eff 2-20-02; amd by #7727, INTERIM, eff 7-20-02, EXPIRED: 1-16-03; amd by #7975, eff 10-20-03; ss by #9472, eff 5-18-09; ss by #12467, eff 1-25-18

 PART Saf-C 6102 DEFINITION OF TERMS